• Skip to primary navigation

 Notes

-How to activate dry yeast: see the post for step-by-step instructions and pictures, or follow package directions.
+How to activate dry yeast: See the post's Recipe FAQs for step-by-step instructions with pictures, or follow package directions.

 If you want to use freshly compressed instead of active dry yeast, double the amount of yeast the recipe calls for, crumble it and let it soften in ¼ cup of lukewarm water with sugar.
 Allow it to bubble and get foamy before you proceed.